 Early Communication Support Team

-- Provide drop in sessions for families in Children’s Centres across Bedford Borough and Central Bedfordshire to access advice for children under school age.
+- Provide advice sessions for families in Children’s Centres/Flying Start venues across Bedford Borough, Central Bedfordshire and Luton to access advice for children under school age.

-- Provide early speech and language groups for parents to access with their children in Children’s Centres
+- Support early speech and language groups for parents to access with their children in Children’s Centres/Flying Start venues

 - Provide training and support to Early Years Practitioners and childminders to enhance their knowledge and skills.